Great Lakes Water Authority: Governance

 The Great Lakes Water Authority is governed by a board of directors.
 It consists of two representatives of the City of Detroit and one representative each from Oakland County, Macomb County, Wayne County, and the State of Michigan.
 The Detroit representatives are appointed by the mayor, the county representatives are appointed by their respective counties, and the state representative is appointed by the governor.
 The governor's appointee is intended to represent users of the water authority's services outside Oakland, Macomb, and Wayne, such as users in Washtenaw, Genesee, and Monroe counties.

 The primary administrative center for the GLWA is the Water Board Building, which is located at 735 Randolph Street in downtown Detroit, Michigan.
 The Water Board Building houses the meeting chamber for the Board of Directors, and includes offices for the management officers for the GLWA.

 Sue McCormick, who led GLWA since its inception, submitted her resignation as CEO on July 28, 2021.
 McCormick stepped down after increased pressure from local leaders when a loss of sewer pumping capacity happened during the June 28 rainfall event which realized six inches of rainfall depth over the Detroit metropolitan area.

-Suzanne Coffey was named interim CEO by the GLWA Board of Directors on August 11, 2021.
-Coffey previously served as chief planning officer for GLWA.

-On June 27, 2022, it was announced that Suzanne Coffey would be promoted from Interim CEO to Chief Executive Officer (CEO).
+Suzanne Coffey, previously the agency's chief planning officer was named interim CEO by the GLWA Board of Directors on August 11, 2021.
+On June 27, 2022, it was announced that she would be promoted to permanent CEO.